heri/studiozenkai/content/post/climate-change-you-me.md

 As a private citizen, what can one do?
 If you haven't done yet, take steps to secure your future.
 Don't live in a water scarce zone or be in a country negatively impacted by climate change.
 You cannot also secure a future if your job and skills belong to an "industrial" age.

 What is also honourable and good is take personal steps to fight climate change.
-It can mean reducing your environmental footprint, by reducing consumption and support thriving nature.
+It can mean reducing your environmental footprint, by reducing consumption and why not, developing nature.
 Grow trees, plants and veggies, produce your own energy, stop buying "stuff", minimize car trips & flights etc.

 ![greenhouse photo](/images/greenhouse.jpg "[greenhouse photo]") Greenhouse Photo by [Zanda](https://unsplash.com/@zanda_photography?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)